 Current first team manager Dan McNamara took over at the start of 2018 after a poor start to the season and led the battle to avoid the drop, but after a hard-fought campaign relegation was confirmed – agonisingly on goal difference.

-The 2019/20 campaign is thus totally focused on taking top spot and promotion, with the longer term aim a return to the upper echelons of the women’s game.
+The 2020/21 campaign is thus totally focused on taking that top spot and promotion, with the longer term aim a return to the upper echelons of the women’s game.

 With that ambition firmly in mind the women’s team is benefiting from the solid support of their parent club, whose training ground facilities – including sports science, analysis and physiotherapy – they share as part of Wolves’ ‘one club’ ethos.